maorleger/iframes-all-the-way-down/README.md

 # Embedded iframes POC

-This is a playground to allow for
+This is a playground to allow for experimenting with getting the correct origin within embedded iframes.

 To run: